Find the answer to your question on this page…

 No, a medical certificate is not needed.

-There is ample parking in Dunblane, you should be able to get parked within a few minutes’ walk of the race HQ at the Victoria Hall.
+There is ample parking in Dunblane, you should be able to get parked within a few minutes’ walks of the race HQ at The Dunblane Centre.
+If parking at M&S or Tesco but be mindful of time restrictions.

 There is a map of the route on this website.
 The route takes runners past some of Dunblane’s most iconic landmarks including the Golden Post Box, stunning backdrop of the Dunblane Hydro, through the beautiful village of Kinbuck, past Andy Murray’s exclusive Cromlix House Hotel as well as the picturesque views along the Auchenlay road.